Mobile menu toggle

 Photographic Styles in the iPhone camera

-Photographic Styles on newer iPhones are a much more versatile tool.
+Photographic Styles on newer iPhones are a very versatile tool.

 Screenshot: D. Griffin Jones/Cult of Mac

-Oddly, though, the 17e doesn’t have next-generation Photographic Styles, which let you recolor and transform a photo after the fact.
-It’s like you can re-take the same shot using a different film stock with different properties.
+Oddly, though, the 17e doesn’t support next-generation Photographic Styles, which let you recolor and transform a photo after the fact.
+It’s like you can retake the same shot using a different film stock with different properties.

-New Photographic Styles are present on the iPhone Air, which has very similar single-camera hardware.
-I find its loss to be a big disappointment.
+New Photographic Styles work on the iPhone Air, which comes with single-camera hardware very similar to the iPhone 17e.
+I find the lack of the feature on the budget model to be a big disappointment.
 I really like using the new Photographic Styles when I have a good opportunity, even if it isn’t all that often.

-The iPhone 17e uses the old system.
-You can choose in Settings whether you want to process your photos with a little more saturation, warmth or coolth.
+Instead, the iPhone 17e uses Apple’s old Photographic Styles system.
+You can choose in Settings whether you want to process your photos with a little more saturation, warmth or coolness.
 It’s much less versatile and the choice is permanently baked into all pictures you take.

 No Camera Control